Hiring a digital marketing company in Fort Worth, TX, should mean more than getting another monthly task list and a pile of reports.

 A digital marketing company should make the work easier to understand, not harder.
 You should know what is being done, why it matters, and how it supports business goals.

-Questions a digital marketing company in Fort Worth, TX, should be able to answer:
+Questions your Fort Worth, TX, marketing team should be able to answer:

 Traffic only helps when the website gives visitors a useful place to land.
 More visitors may require better rankings, paid visibility, better content, technical fixes, or pages that match how people search.